andrewstucki/consul-services/README.md

-  help        Help about any command list        Lists the services currently running. logs        Read logs from a deployed service. stop        Stops a daemonized run ui          Opens up the Consul UI
+  help        Help about any command list        Lists the services currently running. logs        Read logs from a deployed service. report      Generates a shell script for a Github report stop        Stops a daemonized run ui          Opens up the Consul UI